-HTC One with stock Android officially launching on June 26 for $599 [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+HTC One with stock Android officially launching on June 26 for $599 [UPDATED]Alex Wagner - Editorial Director of News and Content

 Looks like the rumors were true.
 Sundar Pichai, head of Chrome, Apps and Android at Google, just revealed at the AllThingsD D11 conference that Google will begin selling an HTC One with stock Android next month.
 Pichai says that the device will be unlocked and will work on both AT&T and T-Mobile, just like the Google Edition Samsung Galaxy S 4.
 This new Google Edition HTC One will go on sale through Google Play on June 26 for $599.

 HTC has offered up a few more details on this "Nexus experience" One in a post on its official blog.
 The company says that the device will come with 32GB of built-in storage and will be available in silver.
 Also included is 700/850/AWS/1900MHz 4G LTE connectivity, meaning that the vanilla HTC One will play nicely with AT&T and T-Mobile's LTE networks.
 On the HSPA+ side, the Nexus experience One will support the 850/1900/2100MHz bands.
 As our pal David points out, that means that the phone won't support T-Mobile's 1700MHz AWS network, only its refarmed 1900MHz PCS service.